Flavor: Savory, buttery, herbal aroma. Smooth, substantial texture. Refreshing, floral finish.

-Garden: We continue to be delighted with our source of Alishan High Mountain Tea that we discovered over a year ago.
-It is a residential farm, run by a husband and wife team, with an onsite factory, and surrounded by pine and bamboo forest in the Alishan Mountain area of Taiwan.
+Garden: Our Alishan High Mountain Oolong Tea is cultivated on a residential farm, run by a husband and wife team, with their own factory, and surrounded by forest.
 It embodies pretty much everything we aspire to support in the local industry, and represent to tea lovers around the world.
-This homestead farm is among the highest elevation farms in the valley, with only small neighboring plots of tea, but no residential development above it.
-We have a great feeling about the people and the environment that sustainably produce this quality High Mountain Tea from the Alishan region.
+This homestead farm is among the highest elevation farms in the village, with no residential development above it.

 This batch of tea comes from Ruili Village in the Meishan Township of Chiayi County, Taiwan.
 We source our Alishan High Mountain Oolong from same farm.
 The neighboring villages of Ruifeng and Ruili have increasingly become popular sources of Alishan High Mountain Oolong in the last 10-15 years in the local industry.
 Originally, Alishan tea was originally made famous by the newly developed area on the south-western foothills of Alishan, with the most famous place name being Shizuo.
 This area is along the main tourist route leading to Alishan Scenic Area, and the local tea industry flourished and developed as a result.
 While quality tea is still produced in this area, it has become somewhat over-popularized and over-developed.